-WCBS-FM 101.1 on air personality, Sue O'Neal hosted the event and had participants share their stories with the crowd that gathered in Times Square.
-Whether they bid farewell to pink slips or parking tickets, credit cards or Valentine's Day cards, their bad memories from 2012 were destroyed, never to be seen again.
-A Cintas secure, mobile shredding truck along with a dumpster and rubber mallet were on hand to discard any distasteful, embarrassing and downright depressing memories from 2012.
+WCBS-FM 101.1 on air personality, Charlie Burger hosted the event and had participants share their stories with the crowd that gathered in Times Square.
+Whether they bid farewell to pink slips or parking tickets, credit cards or Valentine's Day cards, their bad memories from 2013 were destroyed, never to be seen again.
+A Cintas secure, mobile shredding truck along with a dumpster and rubber mallet were on hand to discard any distasteful, embarrassing and downright depressing memories from 2013.

-Good Riddance Day is inspired by a Latin American tradition in which New Year’s revelers put artifacts from the previous year into giant dolls and set them on fire.
+Good Riddance Day is inspired by a Latin American tradition in which New Year’s revelers stuffed dolls with objects representing bad memories before setting them on fire.

 Cintas 2013 Good Riddance Day Contest Winners Announced

 Amy Johnson and her three-year-old son, Bodey, are the winners of the Good Riddance Day Online Contest by Cintas Document Management.

 As the grand prize winner, Johnson and her son, who recently underwent surgery followed by seven months of chemotherapy, will receive a trip to New York City and will be the first to say “good riddance” to cancer during the event.
 This year’s contest had nearly 2,000 entries.